 Plummer lost the election to the popular butcher, an event that fired his reckless temper and he went after the new sheriff with a shotgun.
 However, a friend warned Crawford, who shot Plummer in his right arm, temporarily ruining his gunfighting abilities.
 Undaunted, Plummer immediately began to practice shooting with his left hand until his accuracy was just as deadly.
 When Hank Crawford caught wind of this, he turned in his badge and left Bannack, never to return.

 On June 20, 1863, Henry and Electa were married and soon settled into their log home in Bannack.
 However, Electa did not stay long.
-Less that three months later, she left for her parents home in Cedar Rapids, Iowa.
+Less than three months later, she left for her parent’s home in Cedar Rapids, Iowa.
 She would never see Henry again.

 The Innocents stepped up their efforts at robbing the gold-laden travelers from the Montana camps and helped the Sheriff to punish the “villains” of the community on a gallows that Plummer had erected.
 However, the few that were hanged on it by Plummer and his men were not members of the Innocents.
 The Innocents were well organized and said to have killed anyone that might be a witness to their crimes, most of which were easily covered up.
 Blatant killings went unpunished.
 Local residents who suspected anything feared for their lives and kept their mouths closed.
 The ambitious sheriff soon extended his operations to Virginia City when he was appointed Deputy U.S. Marshal for the region of Idaho Territory east of the mountains in August of 1863.